InsertKoinIO/koin/README.md

 **Implement** `KoinContextAware` interface, and **override** your `koinContext` property with the `newKoinContext()` function builder.

 The `newKoinContext` function builder requires a list of modules to run.
-A function can do this for you, check out the `allModules()` function.
+A function can manage this for you, check out the `allModules()` function.

 # Dependency management

 ## Describing your dependencies

-Koin ask you to declare your components in modules.
+KOIN requires you to declare your components in modules.

-A module class **extends** [AndroidModule](https://github.com/Ekito/koin/wiki#module-class) class and implements the `context()` function by using the `applicationContext` function builder, to declare a context like below:
+A module class **extends** your [AndroidModule](https://github.com/Ekito/koin/wiki#module-class) class and implements the `context()` function by using the `applicationContext` function builder, to declare a context like below:

 ```Kotlin
 class WeatherModule : AndroidModule() {